ResearchComputing/Documentation/docs/gateways/OnDemand.md

 **_Important Notes:_**
 - Currently, this functionality is only available on Alpine.
 Once we update the operating system on Blanca, we will enable this functionality.
-- For users who want to utilize the command line version of R or run a script without RStudio this can be done using Apptainer.
+- For users who want to utilize the command line version of R or run a script without RStudio, this can be done using Apptainer.
 Below we provide two methods that can be used once a user has access to a compute node and loaded the Apptainer module:
     -  To utilize R in an interactive session you can execute the following command to start the container
     ```
     apptainer shell --bind /projects,/scratch/alpine,$CURC_CONTAINER_DIR_OOD --overlay /projects/$USER/.rstudioserver/rstudio-server-4.2.2_overlay.img:ro $CURC_CONTAINER_DIR_OOD/rstudio-server-4.2.2.sif